shmkane/SellStick/readme.md

 Do you like SellStick?

 The development is done on my own time.
-If you'd like to treat me with a coffee, you can do that [https://paypal.me/shmkane](http://paypal.me/shmkane/1.99)
+If you'd like to treat me with a coffee, you can do that here :) [https://paypal.me/shmkane](http://paypal.me/shmkane/1.99)

 ## To Download
 **Pick what plugin you run on your server:**